Legal advice on short-time working and compensation for loss of earnings during the Corona pandemic

 Affected persons can also apply for emergency aid to cover the immediate cost of living if they are unable to meet their own living costs due to the state's coronavirus restrictions.
 The emergency payout amounts to a maximum of CHF 196.00 per day.

-Applications for emergency payouts must be submitted to the association Suisseculture Sociale.
+Applications for emergency aid can be submitted to the association Suisseculture Sociale until 30 November 2021.

 The situation surrounding the outbreak of the coronavirus continues to affect Switzerland and the rest of the world.
 In addition to political and social ramifications, the focus is increasingly on the legal implications.
 We will be happy to answer any questions you may have.Read more